OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-dynamic-arrays.md

 ## Range spilling

-You can also find the cell responsible for spilling into a given cell by using the [Range.getSpillParent](/javascript/api/excel/excel.range#getspillparent--) method.
+Find the cell responsible for spilling into a given cell by using the [Range.getSpillParent](/javascript/api/excel/excel.range#getspillparent--) method.
 Note that `getSpillParent` only works when the range object is a single cell.
 Calling `getSpillParent` on a range with multiple cells will result in an error being thrown (or a null range being returned for `Range.getSpillParentOrNullObject`).

 ## See also